During (metaphase I) the bivalents (pairs of homologous chromosomes) are organized along the metaphase plate.

 Which step of mitosis involves the chromosomes lining up in the center of the cell metaphase prophase anaphase telophase?

 During metaphase, the chromosomes align at the center of the cell.
 During anaphase, the sister chromatids are separated and pulled to opposite ends of the cell.
 During telophase, the nuclear envelope begins to re-form around the divided chromatids.

 Interphase is composed of G1 phase (cell growth), followed by S phase (DNA synthesis), followed by G2 phase (cell growth).

 At what stage during mitosis does the nuclear envelope break up?

 Prometaphase is the second phase of mitosis, the process that separates the duplicated genetic material carried in the nucleus of a parent cell into two identical daughter cells.
 During prometaphase, the physical barrier that encloses the nucleus, called the nuclear envelope, breaks down.

-What are the 4 stages of the cell cycle?
+What happens in the 4 stages of mitosis?

 1) Prophase: chromatin into chromosomes, the nuclear envelope break down, chromosomes attach to spindle fibres by their centromeres 2) Metaphase: chromosomes line up along the metaphase plate (centre of the cell) 3) Anaphase: sister chromatids are pulled to opposite poles of the cell 4) Telophase: nuclear envelope …